written by Scott Frank, James Mangold and Michael Green

 I was less enthused with the film’s middle section in which another clone is unleashed, killing a whole group of characters rather unnecessarily… among them Xavier himself.
 Wolverine’s final moments with his mentor/father figure end up feeling rushed and kind of cheap; couldn’t Professor X get a more fitting send-off, given his stature as one of the most important characters in the X-Men universe?
 I don’t know.
 From that point forward Logan loses some of its dramatic momentum, becoming a more standard action blockbuster that ends with the introduction of a whole new generation of mutants.

 In any case, Logan‘s a breath of fresh air for anyone looking for a respite from more obvious superhero fare like Captain America: Civil War (2016) or the nonsensical Batman v Superman: Dawn of Justice (2016).
-And, truth be told, it probably has the single best final shot ever, as the X-Men franchise says goodbye to its most iconic character.
-In Mangold’s hands, this X marks the spot.
+And, truth be told, it probably has the single best final shot ever in the whole X-Men franchise.
+This X marks the spot.

 Carlos I. Cuevas